ibalampanis/sustainable-living/guide.md

 </h1>

-### Practice mindful consumption by only buying what you need and repairing instead of replacing broken items.
+### Practice mindful consumption by only buying what you need and repairing instead of replacing broken items
 It involves considering the environmental impact, social implications, and personal needs before making a purchase.

 One business that encourages this movement is "Patagonia" which is a well-known outdoor apparel brand that is committed to reducing its environmental impact and promoting fair labor practises.